-The Read Lock bit determines whether the contents of the Block can be read (in Read mode).
-When the Read Lock Bit is set, '1', the block is read protected - any operation that attempts to read the contents of the block will read 00h instead.
-When the Read Lock Bit is reset, '0', read operations are allowed in the Block, and return the value of the data that had been programmed in the block.
+The Read Lock bit determines whether the contents of the Block/Sector can be read (in Read mode).
+When the Read Lock Bit is set, '1', the Block/Sector is read protected - any operation that attempts to read the contents of the Block/Sector will read 00h instead.
+When the Read Lock Bit is reset, '0', read operations are allowed in the Block/Sector, and return the value of the data that had been programmed in the Block/Sector.